-If you still feel yourself frequently pondering over the good times you and your Ex used to have together, you still keep up contact with them like you used to when y’all were together, if the memory of your Ex still makes you tear up randomly (for whatever sentimental or hurtful reason), or if you’re only dating others to distract yourself from your Ex, you’re not in the best state-of-mind for to begin a committed relationship.
+If you still feel yourself frequently pondering over the good times you and your Ex used to have together, you still keep up contact with them like you used to when y’all were together, if the memory of your Ex still makes you tear up randomly (for whatever sentimental or hurtful reason), or if you’re only dating others to distract yourself from your Ex, you’re not in the best state-of-mind to begin a committed relationship.

 If you haven’t utilized the necessary methods of grieving a lost relationship and moving past your Ex, then the making love life decisions while such a state-of-mind will only lead to you making poor relationship choices.
 Not only that, but you are expending emotional energy on someone you aren’t with anymore–emotional energy that should be extended to the person you’re with currently.